btv2018/surfsmart/README.md

 ## Known Issues
  - 12/04 date parsed as Dec 04, but it might be parsed as Apr 12 (see FT:Language support)
- - if select service suggestion it appears after user input, not instead it
  - if select suggestion for duckduckgo (or other services) the selection goes to the input field but the page does not redirect.
 So it requires two type to get an answer